 The windows of a building’s facade should add to the building’s beauty and also provide daylight and natural ventilation to the occupants.
 Workers with window views perform 10 to 25 percent better on memory and mental health tests and 6 to 12 percent quicker than employees in windowless rooms.

 Interesting building facades represent an architect’s creative vision to give a building life, character, and personality.
-Sto Corp offers many products and systems to create sustainable, durable, inspiring, and thought-provoking wall envelope solutions with beautiful architectural and unique facades.
+Sto Corp offers many products and systems to create sustainable, durable, inspiring, and thought-provoking wall envelope solutions with beautiful commercial building facade design.

 StoTherm® ci and computer modeling tools allowed architects to create this “of its time” design for the Greenhouse dispensary.
 The unique facade showcases fluid lines, giving the illusion of motion with flowing waves rising to meet at a center point, and framing a two-story wall of windows.
 An application of Stolit® Milano finish adds shine to the completed building.